 The most popular feature for bongs, especially straight tubes, is an ice catcher.
 An ice catcher is a set of notches put into the neck of a bong to hold ice cubes that cool down the smoke before it gets inhaled.
 Cooling the smoke is one of the most crucial parts of maintaining a well-balanced bong experience.
 This can also be done with a glycerin coil.

 Other options include percolators, which are booming in popularity.
 These include a variety of filters—disc, honeycomb, tree, showerhead, and so forth—that work to break down the smoke, cooling it in the process and creating drag that allows the bong to fill with more smoke than it would otherwise.
-Many bongs now come with these as built-in features, but there are also ashcatchers available to connect between the downstem and the bowl of your new piece in case you want a simple-bodied bong to transform into a next-level smoking setup with little cost or effort.
+Many bongs now come with these as built-in features, but there are also ashcatchers available to replace the bowl of your piece that help air-cool the smoke and pre-coolers which hold water that can be connected between the downstem and the bowl of your piece if you want a simple-bodied bong to transform into a next-level smoking setup with little cost or effort.

 When it comes down to it, the most rewarding benefit of bongs is their customizability.
 Since the majority of joint sizes are standardized to 14mm and 18mm, as long as you find pieces with matching sizes you can essentially build your water pipe out to whatever specifications you want—that is, until, the whole thing begins to fall over under its own weight.
 That’s when you might want to consider a taller bong or at least one with internal percolators.

-Take a look at our other beginner guides to dab rigs and hand pipes.
+Take a look at our other beginner guides to dab rigs and grinders.